ritsource/scheduler/README.md

 **Play with** [Schedular](https://scheduler.ritwiksaha.com/),

 **Scheduler**, a schedule management application for your daily tasks.
 Its easy-to-use interactive interface makes it's really fun.
-This app is inspired from [Google Calendar](https://calendar.google.com/) and [Microsoft Todo](https://to-do.microsoft.com/).
+This app is inspired by [Google Calendar](https://calendar.google.com/) and [Microsoft Todo](https://to-do.microsoft.com/).
 Programmers are people who love to find solutions to problems that are already been solved.
 And this project is no exception.
 But there are a couple of things that could be a deal maker for your use-cases.
 The main motivation behind building this is that I previously used both of the applications mentioned above for keeping track of my schedule and although it wasn't so hard I thought it would be fun to create something that has both views, and that's it.
 So, if you want to use it then you certainly can, for free (at least for now, I mean almost forever).
 Good luck.

 # Files

 As you can possibly see this project contains 3 main directories, **client**, **server** & **nginx**.
 The **client** contains necessary files to run a **Docker** container for the client side of the application, a server-side rendered **React** app that uses **GraphQL** for data-queries and communicates via **docker-compose** to the **API-Server** in development.

 This brings us to the **server** directory.
 Here we are running a **Node/Express/GraphQL** server in a **Docker** container.
-It uses **MongoDB** for writing & reading data, and that also runs inside a container and uses **persistent volumes (Kubernetes)** to store data in production. [here's](https://github.com/ritwik310/my-k8s-cluster) the configuration for the **Kubernetes cluster**.
+It uses **MongoDB** for writing & reading data, and that also runs inside a container and uses **persistent volumes (Kubernetes)** to store data in production. [here's](https://github.com/ritwik310/my-k8s-config) the configuration for the **Kubernetes cluster**.

 And, the **nginx** directory contains configuration for running an **Nginx server** in a container for mainly routing management in development.